boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

-I was recently surprised to discover that a module called [**typing**](https://docs.python.org/3.5/library/typing.html) had been added to Python 3, providing the fundamental building for constructing types.
+I was recently surprised to discover that a module called [**typing**](https://docs.python.org/3.5/library/typing.html) had been added to Python 3, providing the fundamental building blocks for constructing types.
 Although these types are simple hints and have
-[no semantics defined](https://www.python.org/dev/peps/pep-0484/#abstract) in the language, third party libraries can make use of them to do static type checking working like a linter.
+[no semantics defined](https://www.python.org/dev/peps/pep-0484/#abstract) in the language, third party libraries can make use of them to do static type checking.

 A project called [**Mypy**](http://mypy-lang.org/about.html), initially developed by a Dropbox team, is able to statically check Python code using a powerful type